Submit a Talk to PyCon ZA 2018

 What If I'm New to Speaking?

-If you're new to speaking and would like assistance preparing your talk, email email@example.com with a rough draft of your talk proposal and we'll find a suitable experienced speaker to act as a mentor.
+If you're new to speaking and would like assistance preparing your talk, email firstname.lastname@example.org with a rough draft of your talk proposal and we'll find a suitably experienced speaker to act as a mentor.

 If I'm a speaker, do I need to purchase a ticket?